A Closer Look at Model Collapse: From a Generalization-to-Memorization Perspective: Experiments

 We further investigate which samples are selected by our methods under the accumulate-subsample paradigm, where the model has access to all prior synthetic images and the real images, but is trained on a subset of them. \Cref{fig:Ratio_cifar_ffhq} shows the proportion of selected samples originating from different sources, with the blue bar indicating the proportion of real images.
 As illustrated in the figure, both Greedy Selection and Threshold Decay Filter consistently select a significantly higher proportion of real images compared to the $1/n$ reference curve.
 For example, on the FFHQ dataset, Greedy Selection selects $65\%$ real images at the $8$-th iteration, while vanilla subsampling includes only $12.5\%$.
 This outcome arises because the image distribution progressively collapses into compact clusters over iterations, and our selection methods tend to prioritize boundary samples---namely, real images---by maximizing the nearest neighbor distance.

-\paragraph{Diversity Improvement on Classifier-Free Diffusion Guidance (CFG) \citep{DBLP:journals/corr/abs-2207-12598}.} We further validate the effectiveness of our methods in the CFG setting and show that they substantially improve the diversity of generated images.
-CFG is a widely used conditional generation technique that consistently enhances perceptual quality but often sacrifices diversity \citep{DBLP:conf/nips/ChidambaramGCL024, DBLP:journals/corr/abs-2207-12598, DBLP:journals/corr/abs-2505-19210}.
-Prior work by \citet{yoon2024model} identifies the CFG scale as a key factor influencing the rate of model collapse and suggests that setting a moderate scale can help mitigate model collapse.
+\paragraph{Diversity Improvement on Classifier-Free Diffusion Guidance (CFG) \autocite{DBLP:journals/corr/abs-2207-12598}.} We further validate the effectiveness of our methods in the CFG setting and show that they substantially improve the diversity of generated images.
+CFG is a widely used conditional generation technique that consistently enhances perceptual quality but often sacrifices diversity \autocite{DBLP:conf/nips/ChidambaramGCL024, DBLP:journals/corr/abs-2207-12598, DBLP:journals/corr/abs-2505-19210}.
+Prior work by \autocite{yoon2024model} identifies the CFG scale as a key factor influencing the rate of model collapse and suggests that setting a moderate scale can help mitigate model collapse.
 Experimentally, we observe that the CFG generation can indeed generate clearer images than the unconditional baseline, as compared in \Cref{fig:uncon,fig:cfg}.
 However, the diversity of generated images collapses rapidly even with a modest guidance scale, with samples within each class soon becoming nearly identical.
 In contrast, \Cref{fig:cfg_filter,fig:MNIST_entropy_vs_iter} demonstrate that augmenting CFG with our data selection methods significantly improves image diversity and yields substantially lower FID scores compared to the vanilla CFG paradigm.
 These results demonstrate that our approach effectively mitigates the diversity loss of CFG while preserving its quality advantage throughout the self-consuming loop.